-There are sometimes differences in reactions shown in BC Framer® when comparing the Bearing symbols, the Load Path labels, the MiTek Member Report and the Boise Member Report.
+There are sometimes differences in reactions shown in BC Framer® software when comparing the Bearing symbols, the Load Path labels, the MiTek Member Report and the Boise Member Report.

 For example: Load Path Label and selected bearing symbol showing 3853 Snow and 1241 Dead load.